ArefMYTB/Artifact_Removal/Data/README.md

-We introduce a bran new dataset called DHI which is short for Distortoin Human Image.
+We introduce a bran new dataset called DHI which is short for Distorted Human Image.

 This dataset contains 2 major distortion type "Deformation" and "Texture":